 “I loved learning,” explains Watson.
 Having earned the privilege to attend a catholic school not far from her home, Mary was very aware of how her learning experience was different than her white counterparts.
 Yet, this experience did nothing but inspire her to rise above the bar of low expectations the Nuns set for her and the other children of color.
 Upon graduating from SUNY College at Brockport with a degree in African and African American Studies, this brave young soldier grew from being a “self-loathing burden” of the state of New York to an award winning teacher who instilled cultural pride in her African American students.

-Mary has made it her life goal to ensure the next generation of learners understood their designated place in African American heritage.
+Mary has made it her life goal to ensure the next generation of learners understands their designated place in African American heritage.
 Her drive resulted in graduating Magna Cum Laude, and later the recipient of The Mary McLeod Bethune Award and a full Graduate Assistantship to the University of Toledo, with a Masters in Early Childhood Education and Reading.

 Mary was an educator in the Cleveland Heights University Heights School District for thirty-three years serving as elementary school teacher, high school reading teacher, Race Relations Facilitator, Title 1 Reading Director, and Reading Assessor.
 She was awarded a Harlem Renaissance Fellowship and coached distance/ cross country track & field while at the high school.
 Mary taught her final years in the Cleveland Metropolitan School District.